Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Conclusion

 \section{Conclusion}

 We presented a curvature-aware framework for layer-wise capacity allocation and pruning in large language models, grounded in the Minimum Description Length principle.
 The central quantity, $\zeta_k^2 = g_k^\top\widetilde{H}_{kk}^{-1}g_k$, measures reducible empirical risk at each layer and drives two convex programs with unique closed-form solutions, each computable in $O(K\log 1/\varepsilon)$ via bisection.
-Experiments on Mistral-7B and Gemma-7B show consistent improvements over the LayerIF heuristic for expert allocation, and competitive performance for pruning, without additional compute beyond the influence score calculation shared by both methods.
-See Appendix~\ref{sec:limit} and \ref{sec:future} for limitations and possible directions for future work respectively.
+Experiments on Mistral-7B and Gemma-7B show clear allocation gains in one model, an allocation tie in the other, and competitive but mixed pruning performance.
+Because both methods use the same influence-derived proxy scores, the comparison isolates the decision rule.
+The formal guarantees are global optimality for the continuous surrogate programs and quadratic stability with respect to score perturbations under the stated positivity and strong-convexity assumptions.
+See Appendix~\ref{sec:limit} and Appendix~\ref{sec:future} for limitations and directions for future work, respectively.